ethereumdegen/JavaNESBrain/README.md

 A fork of the BJNE Java NES Emulator that includes a Neural Network learning algorithm based on SethBling's MarI/O Lua script to enable the emulator to learn how to play itself.

-No dependencies (besides vanilla Java) are required to run this
+No dependencies (besides Java) are required to run this

 ##Building
 Clone this repo in Eclipse as a new project and run the main function in the 'SuperBrain' class